ldubos/bevy-histrion-packer/README.md

 [![Crate](https://img.shields.io/crates/v/bevy-histrion-packer.svg)](https://crates.io/crates/bevy-histrion-packer)

 > [!WARNING]
-> This crate is in early development and it's API may change in the future.
+> This crate is in early development, and its API may change in the future.
->
-> The purpose of this crate is mainly to pack game assets for the release build, not for development.

 A Bevy plugin to allows to efficiently pack all game assets, such as textures, audio files, and other resources, into a single common PAK like file format.